Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most common leukocytosis is due to acute infections, especially those caused by cocci (staphylococcus, streptococcus, pneumococcus, gonococcus), E. Coli, diphtheria, etc. In these infections, the number of leukocytes is usually 15-25 × 10 9 / l.
-The expressed leukocytosis of 20-40 × 10 9 / l is typical for patients with pneumococcal pneumonia, scarlet fever, severe burns.
+Most often, leukocytosis develops as a result of acute infections, especially those caused by cocci (staphylococcus, streptococcus, pneumococcus, gonococcus), E. coli, diphtheria bacillus, etc. In these infections, the number of leukocytes is usually 15-25×10 9 /l.
+Severe leukocytosis of 20-40×10 9 /l is typical for patients with pneumococcal pneumonia, scarlet fever, and severe burns.

-- In cases without suppuration, leukocytosis does not exceed 15 × 10 9 / l.
+- In cases without suppuration, leukocytosis does not exceed 15×10 9 /l.

 Leukocytosis |